 The fibers you get from a juice may not be on par with actually eating them, but you get way more nutrients in return.
 The same level of nutrients can only be achieved by munching more than twice the amount of veggies you used as ingredients.
 Think about it, would you rather eat all these vegetables and fruits or turn them into a juice you can easily drink?

 When it comes to the nutrients that you get, it is really a lot better to drink carrot juice.
 This applies to everyone, whether you have diabetes or not.
-In fact, it is a lot easier to control the amount of carrots, and thus the amount of sugar, when you use it as ingredients to your juice.
+In fact, it is a lot easier to control the number of carrots, and thus the amount of sugar, when you use it as ingredients to your juice.

 The best way to extract a juice from this hard veggie is by using a masticating juicer.
 This is because you get a lot more juice instead of the centrifugal juicers.